jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-4.md

 The harmony and commerce between friends are felt by both the most refined people and the crudest people.
 These are more important to happiness than all the little services which flow from them.

-30 The sentiment of love is, in itself, agreeable to its subject-person, or to the person who feels it.
+{{< s v="30" >}} The feeling of love is, in itself, agreeable to its subject-person, or to the person who feels it.
 It soothes and composes the breast.
 It seems to=
 - favour the vital motions and
 - promote the health.